Lu1s-glitch/XYZ/README.md

-# XYZ
+# XYZ - Python 3 app for SECURITY TESTING PURPOSES ONLY!

-Introducing XYZ - a versatile and dynamic tool that is currently under development, promising to provide a comprehensive suite of features to meet your needs.
-With its impressive array of capabilities, XYZ has the potential to become an indispensable tool for those looking to enhance their security and reconnaissance efforts.
+`Introducing XYZ - a versatile and dynamic tool that is currently under development, promising to provide a comprehensive suite of features to meet your needs.
+With its impressive array of capabilities, XYZ has the potential to become an indispensable tool for those looking to enhance their security and reconnaissance efforts.`

 ![Screenshot 2023-04-26 094436](https://user-images.githubusercontent.com/119898049/234522222-a5334b1d-1c4d-4051-9222-a492dc4cd7cb.png)